Arbeia: Museum

 Two monuments in the museum at Arbeia testify to the cosmopolitan nature of its shifting population.
-One commemorate Regina, a British woman of the Catuvellauni tribe (approximately modern Hertfordshire).
-She was first the slave, then the freedwoman and wife of Barates, an Arab merchant from Palmyra (now part of Syria) who, evidently missing her greatly, set up a gravestone after she died at the age of 30 in the second half of the second century.
+One commemorates Regina, a British woman of the Catuvellauni tribe (approximately modern Hertfordshire).
+She was first the slave, then the freedwoman and wife, of Barates, an Arab merchant from Palmyra (now part of Syria) who, evidently missing her greatly, set up a gravestone after she died at the age of 30 in the second half of the second century.
 (Barates himself is buried at the nearby fort at Corbridge in Northumberland.)
 The second commemorates Victor, another former slave, freed by Numerianus of the Ala I Asturum, who also arranged his funeral ("piantissime": with all devotion) when Victor died at the age of 20.
 The stone records that Victor was "of the Moorish nation".

-The museum also holds an altarpiece to a previously unknown god and a tablet with the name of the Emperor Severus Alexander (died 235) chiselled off, an example of damnatio memoriae.
+The museum also contains an altarpiece to a previously unknown god and a tablet with the name of the Emperor Severus Alexander (died 235) chiselled off, an example of damnatio memoriae.

 Reconstruction

 The West Gate of the fort was reconstructed in 1986 to give an impression of the place.
-The Reconstruction of the fort has been accomplished using research which was undertaken following excavations, standing where it had originally existed during the Roman occupation of Britain.
+The reconstruction of the fort was accomplished using research undertaken following excavations, standing where it had originally existed during the Roman occupation of Britain.

 A Roman gatehouse, barracks and Commanding Officer's house have been reconstructed on their original foundations.
 The gatehouse holds many displays related to the history of the fort, and its upper levels provide an overview of the archaeological site.